neonexus/sails-react-bootstrap-webpack/README.md

 * [Webpack](https://webpack.js.org/) **v5**

 See the [`package.json` for more details](package.json).

-## Main Features

-+ Automatic (incoming) request logging (manual outgoing), via Sails models / hooks.
-+ Setup for Webpack auto-reload dev server.
-+ Setup so Sails will serve Webpack-built bundles as separate apps (so, a marketing site, and an admin site can live side-by-side).
-+ Includes [react-bootstrap](https://www.npmjs.com/package/react-bootstrap) to make using Bootstrap styles / features with React easier.
-+ Schema validation and enforcement for `PRODUCTION`.
-This repo is set up for `MySQL`.
-If you plan to use a different datastore, you will likely want to disable the schema validation and enforcement feature inside [`config/bootstrap.js`](config/bootstrap.js).
-See [schema validation and enforcement](#schema-validation-and-enforcement) for more info.

 ## How to Use
 This repo is not installable via `npm`.
 Instead, GitHub provides a handy "Use this template" (green) button at the top of this page.
 That will create a special fork of this repo (so there is a single, init commit, instead of the commit history from this repo).